- The average cost of car insurance in Alaska is $1,676 a year or $140 per month, based on our data analysis.

 Car insurance rates by city in Alaska

-Anchorage is Alaska’s most expensive city for car insurance at an average cost of $1,950 annually.
-Ketchikan is the state’s least expensive city, with an average car insurance rate of $1,386 annually.
+Anchorage is the priciest city in Alaska for car insurance, costing an average of $1,950 annually.
+On the other hand, Ketchikan is the most affordable city, where drivers pay an average of $1,386 per year for car insurance.

 The number of uninsured drivers, crime rates, and the average cost of repairs and medical bills also influence car insurance rates.